top of page

 Fiske

-Fiske is a music management and artist development house driven by care, powered by diversity, and built for long-term sustainability.
-We are committed to helping artists thrive by offering personalised guidance, strategic career planning, and a nurturing community.
+Fiske is an independent artist management and digital strategy house driven by care, powered by diversity, and built for long-term sustainability.
+We support artists through personalised guidance, strategic thinking, and community-led work designed for longevity in a constantly shifting industry.

 • Instagram